How to apply for a scientific licence to import, move or keep material that's usually prohibited, fees you must pay and how to move it.

 You must only open, handle and keep licensed material in the approved quarantine containment facility listed on your licence.

-You must make all licensed material available for inspection by your local APHA inspector.
+You must make all licensed material available for inspection by APHA.

-You must allow the inspector to check how you’re keeping the material - they may take samples of material or any associated organisms, eg invertebrates.
+You must allow the inspector to check how you’re keeping the material - they may take samples of material or any associated organisms, for example invertebrates.

-You must contact APHA on the first working day after the consignment arrives to inform them of any plants you’ve received under licence.
+You must contact APHA on the first working day after the consignment arrives to inform them of any plants you’ve received under authorisation.

-Keep the plants in isolation until the APHA has inspected them.
+Keep the plants in isolation until APHA has inspected them.